Financial Institution Diversity Voluntary Self-Assessments: Due September 30

 On July 12, the SEC voted to adopt money market fund reforms that will significantly impact the regulatory framework governing money market funds (money funds or funds).
 According to the SEC, the reforms are designed to improve the resiliency of money funds by reducing the risk of shareholder “runs” on money funds during periods of market stress.
 The adopting release highlighted heavy outflows from institutional prime money funds in March 2020 at the onset of the COVID-19 pandemic.
 The reforms consist of amendments to Rule 2a-7 under the Investment Company Act of 1940 (1940 Act), the primary rule governing the operation of money funds, and related recordkeeping, reporting, and disclosure form amendments.

 Read more in this client alert that summarizes key aspects of the final rules.

 Trading Venues in the UK: Regulatory Clarity for Fintech Providers; Implications for Crypto-Trading and DeFi?

 The UK Financial Conduct Authority (FCA) has published its policy statement PS23/11 (PS), containing final guidance (the guidance) on trading venues.
 A firm requires trading venue authorization from the FCA if it operates what is defined as a “multilateral system” (see “Unpacking the Multilateral-System Definition” for the definition and our analysis).
 The multilateral-system definition is the primary focus of the guidance.

-To read more about this guidance in detail, view a recent client alert on the topic.
+Read more about this final guidance in a recent client alert.

 Check Out Goodwin’s Latest Industry Insights